 If coming for the full year: 60 ECTS credits

-Please also choose up to 20 credits of alternative modules on your initial module registration form, in case your modules are affected by timetable restrictions.
+Please also list, in preference order, a further 20 credits of alternative modules on your initial module selection form, in case your modules are affected by timetable restrictions.

 Aston modules are numbered according to the level of the module.
-The first number in the Module Code indicates the level (typical year of study).
-As examples, BF1114 is studied by first year Undergraduates, BN2201 by second year students and BS3355 by students in their final year.
+The first number in the Module Code indicates the level (year of study).
+For example, module BN2201 is studied by second year undergraduate students and module BS3355 by undergraduate students in their final year.

-When you make your choice of modules, it is important to remember that many of them are built on previous study/knowledge.
+When you select your modules, it is important to remember that many of them are built on previous study/knowledge.
 You need to check the pre-requisite information as you make your selection.
 It is the responsibility of the student and the home institution to ensure that students have the correct level of prior study/knowledge for each module.
-You may not study a module and its pre-requisite in the same Teaching Period, or in the wrong order.
+Please note that you may not study a module and its pre-requisite in the same Teaching Period, or in the wrong order.

 Are all module choices guaranteed?

-We will try and make it possible for you to study your choice of modules, but as exchange students are given such a wide variety of modules to choose from, some timetable restrictions are inevitable.
-In addition, modules may not run if fewer than 10 students enrol for them overall.
-Occasionally, changes may be made to Aston Business School modules after the deadline for exchange students.
+We will try to make it possible for you to study your first choice of modules, but as exchange students are given such a wide variety of modules to choose from, some timetable restrictions are inevitable.
+In addition, modules may not run if fewer than 10 students enroll for them overall.
+Occasionally, changes may be made to Aston Business School modules after the deadline for submission of your module selection form.

-Should any of these limitations impact on your module choices, the Student Support Co-ordinator will contact you via email after the module deadline, and will also be available for Subject Advice sessions held in the welcome week/s before teaching begins.
+Should any of these limitations impact on your module choices, the International and Student Development Coordinator will contact you via email after the module deadline, and will also be available for Subject Advice appointments during the welcome week/s before teaching begins.
 In the event that changes or restrictions affect a module you have marked as compulsory, we will work with your home institution to source alternative modules prior to your arrival.

 All Aston Business School Undergraduate students are permitted to change their optional modules during the first week of term.
-You are expected to make an informed choice before you come to Aston through the Initial Module Registration Form, and to book a Subject Advice session if you wish to make changes.
+You are expected to make an informed choice before you come to Aston through the Initial Module Selection Form, and to contact the Coordinator if you wish to make changes.
 You will not be allowed to change your module choices after the first week of term.
-You will be required to sign a final Learning Agreement or a Final Module Registration Form at this time.
+You will be required to sign a final Learning Agreement at this time.

-For modules assessed by examinations, these are held at the end of each teaching period, eg. in January, for teaching period one.
+If a module is assessed by examination, the examination will be held at the end of each teaching period - January, for teaching period one and May/June for teaching period two.
 Students must remain at Aston for the examinations.

 The guidelines in the document below indicate the marks and classifications to be awarded for various standards of student work.
 They are not intended to replace the specific guidelines given by staff in respect of individual pieces of coursework, not least because modules taught within Aston Business School will have their own focus and assignments will vary in their approach (e.g. essays, reports, calculations, computing based projects etc.).
 The descriptions offered here are, therefore, generalised and will need to be interpreted and adapted to the specific requirements of each assignment.
 These guidelines do, however, emphasise the type of approach students should be developing as they progress through their degree studies.
 Students are, therefore, advised to read through all work before submission in order to judge how well it matches the criteria set for a good grade.